United We Fall (TV series): Development

 On February 8, 2019, it was announced that ABC had given the production a pilot order.
 The pilot was written by Julius Sharpe and executive produced by Sharpe, Seth Gordon and Julia Gunn.
 On May 11, 2019, ABC ordered the pilot to series.
 In March 2019, it was reported Mark Cendrowski directed the pilot.

 ABC initially slated the series as a mid-season replacement for the spring of 2020, with an eight-episode order.
 However, upon the outbreak of the COVID-19 pandemic in March 2020, ABC left the series off the schedule.
 In May 2020, Deadline Hollywood reported that ABC was looking to delay the premiere for the fall lineup of the 2020–21 television season, due to the unknown length of the pandemic.
 The same was done at rival network Fox, where two other new scripted series, Filthy Rich and Next, were also delayed to the 2020–21 fall schedule.
 The series did not make ABC's fall schedule, but in June 2020, ABC announced that the series would premiere on July 15, 2020.
 On September 15, 2020, ABC canceled the series after one season.

 Casting

 It was announced in March 2019, with Will Sasso, Christina Vidal, Jane Curtin, and Jason Michael Snow in the pilot's lead roles.
 In September 2019, Guillermo Díaz joined the cast in a main role to replace Snow's character.

+Filming

+United We Fall was filmed at Sony Pictures Studios in Culver City, California, but it is set in Denver, Colorado.